 When you decide to buy a new Windows PC, you expect to receive a product that is clean and tidy.
-Unfortunately this is not the case.
-In this article we will discover how to remove bloatware and does the term mean.
+Unfortunately, this is not the case.
+In this article, we will discover how to remove bloatware and does the term mean.

-In most cases, your PC runs more slowly than it was designed to, filled with software that you did not want installed in the first place.
+In most cases, your PC runs more slowly than it was designed to, filled with software that you did not want to be installed in the first place.
 Also known as bloatware, these kinds of programs come in many different varieties.
 Most of the bloatware won’t harm your system, but it can definitely slow down your PC and consume valuable space on your hard drive.

 How much does bloatware slow down your PC?
 It’s hard to say, but there are some indications that it can have a considerable effect.
-According to Microsoft research for their line of PCs called Signature PCs , your PC will start up to 104% faster, shut down 35% faster, and have 28 minutes more battery life if your Windows PC is bloatware free.
+According to Microsoft research for their line of PCs called Signature PCs, your PC will start up to 104% faster, shut down 35% faster, and have 28 minutes more battery life if your Windows PC is bloatware free.

-What kind of bloatware is commonly encountered:
+What kind of bloatware you can encounter:

 - Trial ware – advertised as free to use, until it isn’t.